ibm-cloud-docs/activity-tracker/ibm-internal-only/global_events.md

 Events originating from the selected location will be stored in that location without ever leaving it.
 The first customers to use this feature will be hardcoded, but a configuration UI will be added later and the feature will be generally available.

+To make it possible for LogDNA to identify and route the global events, we need IBM services to stop sending global events to eu-de and start sending global events to a unique global endpoint.

 Global Activity Tracker events have previously been sent to the `eu-de` supertenant ingestion endpoint, in Frankfurt.
 This endpoint received not only global AT events, but also Frankfurt operational logs, platform logs, and regional Frankfurt AT events.
-But now, global AT events will be sent to a "global" endpoint.
+But now, global AT events will be sent to a `global` endpoint.
 Any service that sends global AT events must send those events to the global endpoint.
 The service will still send its other Frankfurt logs (and events, if applicable) to the normal `eu-de` endpoint.

 **TODO: add diagram to show how it works**